New York Medicaid’s Statewide Patient–Centered Medical Home Incentive Program Practitioner Quick Reference

 New York Medicaid’s Statewide Patient-Centered Medical Home Incentive Program Practitioner Quick Reference

-1. What is the New York Medicaid’s Statewide Patient-Centered Medical Home Incentive Program?
+1. What is the New York Medicaid’s Statewide Patient-Centered Medical Home (PCMH) Incentive Program?

-The New York State Legislature passed a law in 2009 authorizing the state Department of Health to implement an initiative promoting the development of patientcentered medical homes by providing incentive payments.
-The goal is to improve health outcomes through better coordination and integration of patient care for New York State Medicaid, HARP and Child Health Plus program enrollees.
+The New York State Legislature passed a law in 2009 authorizing the state Department of Health to implement an initiative promoting the development of patient-centered medical homes by providing incentive payments.
+The goal is to improve health outcomes through better coordination and integration of patient care for New York state Medicaid, Health and Recovery Plan (HARP), and Child Health Plus program enrollees.

 2. What is a medical home?

-The American College of Physicians, the American Academy of Family Physicians, the American Academy of Pediatrics and the American Osteopathic Association have jointly defined a "medical home" as a model of care wherein each patient has an ongoing relationship with a personal physician who leads a team taking collective responsibility for patient care.
-The physician-led care team is responsible for providing all of the patient’s health care needs, and when needed arranges for appropriate care with other qualified practitioners or specialists.
+The American College of Physicians, the American Academy of Family Physicians, the American Academy of Pediatrics, and the American Osteopathic Association have jointly defined a medical home as a model of care wherein each patient has an ongoing relationship with a personal physician who leads a team taking collective responsibility for patient care.
+The physician-led care team is responsible for providing all the patient’s health care needs, and when needed, arranges for appropriate care with other qualified practitioners or specialists.
 The Patient-Centered Medical Home is a proactive model of care that seeks to strengthen the physician-patient relationship by replacing reactive, episodic care based on illnesses and patient complaints with coordinated care and a long-term healing relationship.
-A medical home also emphasizes care through open scheduling, expanded hours and improved communication between patients, practitioners and staff.
+A medical home also emphasizes care through open scheduling, expanded hours, and improved communication between patients, practitioners, and staff.

 3. When did the program go into effect?